bookmark_borderDream Team

 Dream Team by Jack McCallum

 It’s probably not particularly hard to guess what a basketball book called Dream Team is about.
-The term Dream Team is used in the world of sports at times – and sometimes outside of it – but it is inextricably linked to the team that the United States sent to the 1992 Olympics in Barcelona.
+The term Dream Team is used in the world of sports at times – and sometimes outside of it.
+But we all link it to the team that the United States sent to the 1992 Olympics in Barcelona.
 Many today still consider this collection of great individual players to be the best sports team ever.

 Even the selection of the athletes was controversial.
 To this day (for example in the Netflix documentary “The Last Dance”), there is debate about why Isiah Thomas was not part of the team.
 The book gives a clear answer to this: Michael Jordan made a non-invitation of Isiah early on a condition for his own participation.
 But Thomas had no advocates among the other players either.
 When John Stockton was injured in preparation for Barcelona and threatened to be sidelined, there was brief consideration of choosing another player in his place.
 According to McCallum however, Dream Team coach Chuck Daly (who won two titles with Isiah as coach of the Detroit Pistons) would have opted for Joe Dumars – also a Pistons player – in this case.